terra-campaigns/unsettled/directory/Sigisfarne/Stone.md

 details:

-hooks: One of your ancestors wronged a Moss Witch, who cursed their bloodline.
+oldhooks: One of your ancestors wronged a Moss Witch, who cursed their bloodline.
 Your visage causes mirrors to shatter.
 You’ve noticed that the shards can sometimes reveal illusions.
+nav_order: 1025-06-10

 ---